 Situation 3: Company’s Quality Culture has the Wrong Focus

 This situation demonstrates how an organizational culture can impact the investigation process.
 The company in question is very proud of their ability to complete 95% of deviations/investigations within 30 days.
 The company has hired a new head of quality and this person decides to familiarize themselves with the investigation/deviations that have occurred over the last six months.

-During the review, they discover that one operator on the second shift has 25 repeat deviations for failing to sign a critical portion of the batch record for a particular product.
+During the review, they discover that one operator on the second shift has 25 separate batch record deviations for failing to sign critical documentation for a particular product.
 The deviations all indicate the operator has been retrained and the root cause of the deviation is listed as human error.

 The new head of quality brings this information to the attention of the staff and whether the operator in question is suitable for the job they perform based on the high incident of repeat deviations for the same issue.
 The staff assures the head of quality that the operator is an excellent employee and also one of the most conscientious operators in the organization.
 The head of quality asks if the operator was appropriately interviewed and the staff indicates that they know the operator has a problem, but they feel that retraining is suitable.

 Not satisfied with this answer the new head of quality decides to personally interview the operator in question.
 In the interview the operator tells the head of quality that in order to sign the batch record when indicated they need to leave the manufacturing area and leave the product unattended while they de-gown, sign the batch record, re-gown and reenter the manufacturing area.
 The operator says he does not think this is a good practice and has been requesting the batch record be revised, but the only outcome so far has been that he gets retrained and reprimanded.